 The BC sees the rejection of the GPML as a major setback as it leaves open the issue of defensive registrations without any solution being made available to address or remedy this problem related to the launch of new gTLDs.

 Absence of this from the Proposed RPMS means that TM holders and Businesses will HAVE TO undertake Defensive Registrations.
 Effectively PAY for unwanted domains in EVERY new gTLD.

+With this in mind, the intended pro-competitive impact of new gTLDs, which we argue must still be confirmed by sound economic research that includes a valid assessment of demand, would be undermined due to such defensive registrations.
+This therefore, simply imposes an additional cost on business and individual users of the domain name system.

 Post Delegation: